taulantisaku/Movies-project/README.md

 We can also add new users by registering them. </h3>

 -Main React features used:
-* React Hooks; such as useState,useEffect, useContext
+* React Hooks; such as useState,useEffect, useContext, custom Hooks
 * React Router library, for navigating on the pages
 * React-slick slider, for showing movie slider on Home page
 * Axios, for fetching the movies from database